 If you have never eaten any food or probably stew spiced with locust beans before, you are definitely missing a big time.
-Locust beans is a notable condiment used majorly among the Yoruba.
+Locust beans is a notable condiment used

 It is commonly known in Yoruba as iru, or irugba, in Hausa as dawadawa, Nune in Tiv, and in lbo as daddawa with the botanical name Parkia biglobosa.

 Iru is being added to a lot of delicacies such as Efo, Egusi, Fried egg, beans, stew,jollof rice, etc